 What Fruit is Best in a Cobbler?

-Almost any fruit, fresh or frozen will work in a cobbler, (except maybe watermelon- could you imagine that?)
-If using frozen, your recipe will turn out best if you allow the frozen fruit to fully thaw and come to room temperature.
+Cobblers are great with almost any fruit.
+Fresh or frozen fruit will work in a cobbler, (except maybe watermelon- could you imagine that?)
+If using frozen fruit, your recipe will turn out best if you allow the frozen fruit to fully thaw and come to room temperature.

 In my opinion, though, seasonal fresh fruit is the best.
 There’s nothing more delicious (or easy) than tossing a few cups of fresh fruit with a bit of cornstarch and sugar for the base of your cobbler.
-You can even mix fruits your favorite fruits for more depth of flavor in your fruit cobbler.
+You can even mix fruits and your favorite fruits for more depth of flavor in your fruit cobbler.
+(Of course, blueberry cobbler is still my all-time favorite cobbler!)

 - Quick and Easy Strawberry Shortcake Recipe